EAZA is committed to the promotion and support of nutritional knowledge in zoological institutions

 From 28-29 January, 2021 the 11th European Zoo Nutrition Conference was hosted virtually over Zoom due to the ongoing complications with travel and gatherings caused by the Corona virus pandemic.
 This was the first time this biennial conference was hosted online, and it meant that approximately 570 delegates from over 40 countries across the globe could attend making it one of the most successful meetings ever.
 Delegates consisted of zoo nutritionists, veterinarians, researchers, curators, animal keepers, other zoo staff and higher education students as well as private individuals.
 The recorded sessions from the 2021 online conference can be found here.

-If you would like to join the ENG, please submit a completed version of this Membership form and a cover letter of application/motivation detailing your expertise and experience in zoo animal nutrition (and research), alongside mention of your intentions to join the ENG.
-Email your application to Lauren Florisson putting 'ENG Membership' in the subject line who will then forward your request to the working group.
+Interested parties can submit an application of interest by sending a completed a Membership form and a cover letter of application/motivation detailing your expertise and experience in zoo animal nutrition (and research), alongside mention of your intentions to join the ENG.
+Email your application to Lauren Florisson putting 'ENG Membership' in the subject line.
+Applications are then voted in on agreement by majority from all Working Group members.

 The EAZA European Nutrition Group is also active on Facebook, why not join the community by visiting the page and following @EAZAnutrition to keep up to date with the latest zoo animal nutrition news and research.